anvaka/pm/README.md

 #### Note
 The [`galactic-data`](https://github.com/anvaka/galactic-data/tree/gh-pages/npm) follows the same data structure as described above.
-Use it for the reference if you need an example.
+Use it as a reference if you need an example.

 # The secret visualization

-The last shown visualization was secret GitHub followers visualization.
+The last shown visualization was the secret GitHub followers visualization.
 It shows all GitHub users who has more than two followers.

-The visualization has more than 1,100,000 nodes, and renders at 60 fps when flying around.
-The FPS drops when you hover-over nodes to 20-30, This is because we are doing hit-testing, to find what's under cursor.
+The visualization has more than 1,100,000 nodes, and renders at 60 fps while flying around.
+The FPS drops to 20-30 when you hover-over a node.
+This is because we are doing hit-testing, to find what's under the cursor.

 With this many nodes, it runs well in the browser.
 Unfortunately, it requires more than 1GB of RAM.
 Which may or may not crash